acc-trainings/SpringBoot-OpenShift-Training/README.md

 Let’s start our Journey:

-# Pre-requisite setup
+# A. Pre-requisite setup

-## OpenShift Project Setup
+## 1. OpenShift Project Setup

-### If Project is not setup in OpenShift already, follow the below steps to create a project.
+### 1.1 If Project is not setup in OpenShift already, follow the below steps to create a project.

 * Go to https://console-openshift-console.apps.awsopenshift.ne-innovation.com
 * Click on the “Project” tab from left hand side under Home.